 Past winners of the race have statistically fallen into a narrow band of age, weight and form and once you can identify which horses fit the trends, you can narrow down the field and look more closely at the horses with a realistic chance of winning.

 Also look at a horse's form and pay close attention to jumping ability.
-Though entry criteria stipulates that a horse must have placed in the top 4 in a race of 3 miles or more at least once, those that consistently place should be favoured.
+Though entry criteria stipulate that a horse must have placed in the top 4 in a race of 3 miles or more at least once, those that consistently place should be favoured.

 Once we've whittled down the entries using the stats above, we are usually left with around 15 horses that fit the bill.
-From that list we can start selecting our tips and our aim is to give you four or five horses we feel will be in with a shout at the last fence.
+From that list, we can start selecting our tips and our aim is to give you four or five horses we feel will be in with a shout at the last fence.

 Closer to the date of the National we'll round up all the tips from those in the know.